MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 In the previous discussions, we have focused on computational basis measurements.
 In fact, there are other common measurements that occur in quantum computing that, from a notational perspective, are convenient to express in terms of computational basis measurements.
-As you work with Q#, the most common kind of measurements that you'll run into will likely be *Pauli measurements*, which generalize computational basis measurements to include measurements in other bases, of parity between different qubits, and so forth.
+As you work with Q#, the most common kind of measurements that you'll run into will likely be *Pauli measurements*, which generalize computational basis measurements to include measurements in other bases, and of parity between different qubits.
 In such cases, it is common to discuss measuring a Pauli operator, in general an operator such as $X,Y,Z$ or $Z\otimes Z, X\otimes X, X\otimes Y$, and so forth.

 > [!TIP]